Understanding Home Inspection Costs in BC

 - Separate suite

 Following the completion of the inspection, the inspector will create a “Home Inspection Report” for you that describes any deficiencies or damages observed by the inspector.
-It usually includes visual documentation such as photographs and written details regarding the various identified components.
+It usually includes visual documentation such as photographs and written details regarding the various identified components inspected.
 A home inspector is not qualified to provide a deep level explanation of specific problems, and they will often identify where you may require additional professional expertise to clarify or resolve a problem.
 It is critical to understand that inspectors will not estimate costs or the necessary materials to remedy or repair any identified issues.

 For a more comprehensive understanding of the limitations of a typical home inspection, please refer to this 2016 document created by the Home Inspectors Association of BC (HIABC).
-If you want to understand the nuance behind what your inspection may entail, there is a deep level of detail available here.
+If you want to understand the nuance behind what your home inspection services may entail, there is a deep level of detail available here.

 How much does a Home Inspection Cost?